 Results 1–10 of 98 for "Profile"X related to "Statement of the American Psychological..."
-Refine Your Search Refine Your Search TopicWomen & men (7)Race (3)Testing issues (2)Children (1)Personality (1) 2 more... [+] Safety & design (1)Socioeconomic status (1)Hide detailsDocument TypeProfileXYear2011 (5)Author/ContributorDorsey, Tasha (7)Ball, Laura C. (1)Bronstein, Phyllis (1)Broudy, Matthew S. (1)Cascio, Katherine (1)Devonis, David (1)Dewsbury, Donald A. (1)Diddams, Margaret (1)Hogan, John D. (1)Kaslow, Nadine (1)Katz, Richard J. (1)Nolan, Laurence J. (1)Petersen, Anne C. (1)Pickren, Wade E. (1)Puglisi, Tom (1)Richmond, Jessica (1)Samejima, Fumiko (1)Scott, Ciera V. (1)Vande Kemp, Hendrika (1)Hide details Results 1–10 of 98 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicWomen & men (8)Race (3)Safety & design (3)Children (2)Education (2) 8 more... [+] Testing issues (2)Environment (1)Health disparities (1)Intelligence (1)Personality (1)Socioeconomic status (1)Stress (1)Workplace issues (1)Hide detailsDocument TypeProfileXYear2011 (9)Author/ContributorDorsey, Tasha (7)Rutherford, Alexandra (2)Amsel, Judith (1)Ball, Laura C. (1)Bronstein, Phyllis (1) 19 more... [+] Broudy, Matthew S. (1)Cascio, Katherine (1)Devonis, David (1)Dewsbury, Donald A. (1)Diddams, Margaret (1)Froese, Jared (1)Garfein, Richard (1)Hogan, John D. (1)Katz, Richard J. (1)Keita, Gwendolyn Puryear (1)Lauber, John K. (1)Nolan, Laurence J. (1)Petersen, Anne C. (1)Pickren, Wade E. (1)Puglisi, Tom (1)Richmond, Jessica (1)Samejima, Fumiko (1)Scott, Ciera V. (1)Vande Kemp, Hendrika (1)Hide details Results 1–10 of 98 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Featured Psychologist: Glorisa J. Canino, PhDGlorisa J. Canino, PhD, is a professor at the School of Medicine, department of pediatrics, and the director of the Behavioral Sciences Research Institute, University of Puerto Rico, School of Medicine.
 She is presently principal or co-principal investigator of several grants funded by the National Institute of Health.
 She has published substantially in the area of instrument psychometrics, psychiatric epidemiology, mental health services research, pediatric asthma and health disparities.
 Canino has been for the past 24 years a leading Latino researcher and her various research studies have resulted in more than 200 publications in scientific journals.
-Profile 2.Paul Meehl: 1962 APA PresidentPaul Meehl served as President of the American Psychological Association in 1962, the second youngest person to ever so serve (John Broadus Watson was five years younger).
-By the time of his election, Paul had already made major contributions, including perhaps his best known publication, Clinical Versus Statistical Prediction (1954).Profile (January 2011)3.Paul Meehl (1920-2002)Meehl contributed ideas of substance to numerous domains of psychological theory, science and practice.Profile 4.APA PresidentView the biography and work of 2014 APA President Nadine Kaslow, PhD.Profile 5.Jennifer F. Kelly, PhD, ABPPRead the bio of Jennifer F. Kelly, PhD, ABPP, a member of the Leadership Institute for Women in Psychology (LIWP).Profile 6.Foundation ExecutiveAs the second largest grant maker in the country with a mission to "help people help themselves," the W.K.
-Kellogg Foundation provides tremendous opportunity for someone with an eclectic psychology background.Profile 6.Jennifer F. Kelly, PhD, ABPPRead the bio of Jennifer F. Kelly, PhD, ABPP, a member of the Leadership Institute for Women in Psychology (LIWP).Profile 7.Ronald F. Levant, EdD, ABPPProfile 10.Clinical NeuropsychopharmacologistCNS responsibilities are diverse and may include working on clinical drug trials for Alzheimer’s disease, multi-infarct dementia, depression, anxiety, obsessive-compulsive disorder, post-traumatic stress disorder, social phobia, epilepsy, jet lag and more, according to clinical neuropsychopharmacologist Richard J. Katz, PhD.Profile Previous 1 2 3 ...
+Profile 2.Dr.
+Michael Edwards, Quantitative PsychologistEdwards studies the methods that psychologists use to do research to ensure that they are asking the right questions and getting accurate data.Profile 3.Paul Meehl: 1962 APA PresidentPaul Meehl served as President of the American Psychological Association in 1962, the second youngest person to ever so serve (John Broadus Watson was five years younger).
+By the time of his election, Paul had already made major contributions, including perhaps his best known publication, Clinical Versus Statistical Prediction (1954).Profile (January 2011)4.Paul Meehl (1920-2002)Meehl contributed ideas of substance to numerous domains of psychological theory, science and practice.Profile 5.Foundation ExecutiveAs the second largest grant maker in the country with a mission to "help people help themselves," the W.K.
+Kellogg Foundation provides tremendous opportunity for someone with an eclectic psychology background.Profile 6.Jennifer F. Kelly, PhD, ABPPRead the bio of Jennifer F. Kelly, PhD, ABPP, a member of the Leadership Institute for Women in Psychology (LIWP).Profile 7.Ronald F. Levant, EdD, ABPPProfile 8.Dr.
+Cameron Camp, Applied Gerontologist Camp uses psychological science to develop new methods for improving the cognitive function and motor skills of people living with Alzheimer’s disease.Profile 9.Dr.
+Dacher Keltner, Social PsychologistKeltner studies nonverbal communication and its connection to emotion, emotional health and relationships.
+Profile 10.Dr.
+Richard Nisbett, Social PsychologistNisbett uses psychological science to examine society’s perceptions about intelligence.
+His research shows that intelligence derives from a mix of factors, including genetics, socioeconomic status and education.Profile Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 98 for "Profile"X related to "Statement of the American Psychological..."